 For many, the first day of fishing season is also Opening Day of Spring.
-Early April water is cold, high, and fast, but even the most severe conditions cannot deny dedicated fishers their place streamside early Saturday morning (April 7 in 2018), when a fresh and feisty generation of stocked rainbow trout become fair game.
+Early April water is cold, high, and fast, but even the most severe conditions cannot deny dedicated fishers their place streamside on a Saturday morning in early April , when a fresh and feisty generation of stocked rainbow trout become fair game.
 Six-hundred-thousand of them, to be more precise, each born and bred at the Pequest Trout Hatchery and Natural Resource Education Center which lies on a 5,000-acre state Wildlife Management Area between Route 46 and Pequest Road in Oxford.

 The hatchery is open year-round for visitation, although the best time to see the actual fish-raising operation is from October through May, when the nursery building is open.
 In the fall, eggs taken from breeders hatch into larvae that are brought into the nursery in yolk as sac fry, where the juvenile rainbows are nurtured until spring, when they move to the outdoor raceways for a year of growth before entry into the waterways of New Jersey.

 The Pequest facility also includes a Natural Resource Education Center for environmental education, where visitors develop the behaviors and skills necessary to become stewards of wildlife and natural resources through programs for families, scouts and other groups.
 The annual Open House and Fisherman’s Flea Market is the perfect tune-up for fishing season, with all kinds of outdoor activities, demonstrations and instruction.